 A completely true tale of survival and a harrowing escape in the middle of the unforgiving ocean.
 The ending of the film has some truly moving and gut-wrenching scenes of the families reuniting with the rescued workers, minus of course those who perished in the inferno.

 Deliverance is an infamous and acclaimed film chronicling a deep country canoe trip by four big city businessmen, two portrayed by none other than a young Jon Voight and Burt Reynolds that wind up getting in way over their head somewhere in the darker corners of Georgia.

-After two of the men are separated from the others in their canoe, they encounter hostile locals and are taken captive, culminating in a horrifying rape scene before their companions arrive and kill one of their attackers and drive the others off.
+After two of the men are separated from the others in their canoe, they encounter hostile locals and are taken captive, culminating in a horrifying scene before their companions arrive and kill one of their attackers and drive the others off.

 Things go from bad to worse as they encounter rough water during their down river escape, infighting threatening to split the group and sustained gruesome injuries before finally escaping.
 A beautifully shot film, and one that will definitely fry your nerves.

 127 Hours, 2010

 127 Hours is a true, biographical survival drama starring James Franco that tells the tale of climber and outdoorsman’s Aron Ralston’s entrapment and desperate escape from a canyon after a chance slip sees his right hand and arm crushed by a boulder.

 The remainder of the film shows the shocking tale of what he endures and is forced to do in order to self-rescue and survive.